- Real Estate

 vendor actually has legal ownership ("title") which

 entitles the vendor to sell it to you.
-He or she will also

-municipality and others.
-These amounts are called
+Transfer/Deed and Charge/Mortgage, etc. These amounts are called

-the lawyer's service for acting on your behalf.
+for the lawyer's service for acting on your behalf.

 Disbursements are amounts that a lawyer must pay to others to